Attention all foodies! We’ve searched far and wide to find the best Keswick restaurants to tickle your tastebuds. Keswick...

 Bone China – 1940s and 50s cocktail bar, offering high tea and tapas

 Sams in the City – Seafood and burgers within trendy music memorabilia decor

 Trennick Mill – Fine dining by Boscawen Park

-If you’d like to find out what other tantalising treats Cornwall has to offer, read our other guides:
+If you’d like to find out what other tantalising treats Cornwall has to offer, read some of our other guides:

 Are you on the phone to our call centre?
 Your Customer ID is: